neo4jrb/devise-activegraph/README.md

 ### Installation

-Add the neo4j and devise-neo4j gems to your Gemfile:
+Add the neo4j and devise-activegraph gems to your Gemfile:

     gem "neo4j"
     gem "devise-neo4j"